 One hundred seems perfect.
 It’s the basis of percentages, the perfect test score, the boiling point of water (Celsius), purity.
-Pythagoreans considered 100 as divine because it is the square (10 x 10) of the divine decad (10), whatever the fuck that means.
+Pythagoreans considered 100 as divine because it is the square (10 x 10) of the divine decad (10).
 Even a Scrabble set has 100 tiles.

 And yet 100 is a fragment.
 It’s an arbitrary marker, like the “First 100 Days” of a president’s term—merely a promise of what’s to come, or a whiff of what has passed.

 The whole is a part and the part is a whole.
 The 100-word format forces the writer to question each word, to reckon with Flaubert’s mot juste in a way that even most flash fiction doesn’t.
 At the same time the brevity of the form allows the writer “to keep a story free from explanation,” as Walter Benjamin wrote.

 For life doesn’t lend itself so easily to our elucidations.
 “Incoherence is preferable to a distorting order,” said Roland Barthes.

 None of us will ever know the whole story in other words.
 We can only collect a bag full of shards that each seem perfect.